 - formal consideration of how to reduce contacts and maximise distancing between those in school wherever possible and minimise potential for contamination so far as is reasonably practicable

-How contacts are reduced will depend on the school’s circumstances and should include:
+How contacts are reduced will depend on the school’s circumstances and includes:

 - grouping learners together;